dromara/fast-request/docs/en/guide/features/function.md

 Also you can use [java-faker](https://github.com/DiUS/java-faker) library to customize various types of random parameters.

-::: tip Code completion shortcut path
+::: tip How to set Code completion shortcut
 Under `Setting -> Keymap` ====> `Main Menu->Code->Code Completion->Basic`
 :::